mykki92/CI_PP2_BRAIN_GAMES/README.md

 ### User Stories

 #### First-time User
-0. As a first time user, I want to understand what the game is about
+1. As a first time user, I want the site to be easy to navigate and the features to be clearly presented
-1. As a first time user, I want the game rules and controls to be easily understandable
+2. As a first time user, I want the game rules and controls to be easily understandable
-2. As a first time user, I want the game to be engaging and interactive
+3. As a first time user, I want the game to be engaging and interactive
-3. As a first time user, I want the game to be challenging
+4. As a first time user, I want the game to be challenging
-4. As a first time user, I want to be able to see my progress through the game
+5. As a first time user, I want to be able to see my progress through the game
-5. As a first time user, I want the game to be responsive across different devices and screen sizes

 #### Returning User
 6. As a returning user, I want to learn something playing the game
-7. As a returning user, I want to be able to restart the game when I finish
-8. As a returning user, I want to be able to leave feedback with the developer
+7. As a returning user, I want to be able to leave feedback with the developer
-9. As a returning user, I want to know that my feedback has been sent
+8. As a returning user, I want to know that my feedback has been sent

 #### Site Owner
-10. As the site owner, I want users to be able to interact with the site content with ease
+9. As the site owner, I want users to be able to interact with the site content with ease
-11. As the site owner, I want users to be engaged and want to return to the site
+10. As the site owner, I want users to be engaged and want to return to the site
-12. As the site owner, I want users to feedback their experience with the site and any ideas for further development
+11. As the site owner, I want users to feedback their experience with the site and any ideas for further development

 ## Design